miwufe/quickapp-docs/guide-i18n/tools/toolkit-tools.en.md

 # Toolkit tools

-In order to facilitate the development, hap-toolkit is provided to help developers to create projects and complete other work using command line tools.
+In order to facilitate the development, aiot-toolkit is provided to help developers to create projects and complete other work using command line tools.

 ## Create new projects